rtmigo/vien_py/README.md

 $ python3.8 /path/to/script.py
 ```

-Create virtual environment like that
+Create virtual environment like that:

 ```bash
 $ vien create python3.8